jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 This package is published on NPM, so available on the Homebridge plugin page

 1. Go to your Homebridge UI and click on "Plugins"
-2. Search for `HomeWizard Energy` and select the plugin `Homebridge HomeWizard Energy Socket` from `@jvandenaardweg` and click "Install"
+2. Search for `homebridge-homewizard-energy-socket` and select the plugin `Homebridge HomeWizard Energy Socket` from `@jvandenaardweg` and click "Install"
 3. On the plugin Settings, set the name you want to use for this plugin, or leave it empty to use the default.
 Click Save.
 4. Click the little QR code icon for the plugin and enable the bridge.
 Save it and restart Homebridge.
 5. After restarting Homebridge, click the QR code icon again and scan the QR code with your iPhone using the Home App.
 This will add the plugin bridge to your Home App.